12to-the12/graphics-depreciated/README.md

 the camera, object mesh and  material  files contain their respective classes

-the objects file actually builds some objects, a grid of cubes currently
+the objects file actually constructs some objects, a grid of cubes currently